code23/markko-nextjs-sdk/README.md

 #### `list(params = [])`

 Fetches a list of all charities.
-- `params`: Optional query parameters to filter the list of charities.- Returns: A promise with the list of all charities.
+- `params`: Optional query parameters to filter the list of charities.
+- `oauth`: The OAuth token data
+- Returns: A promise with the list of all charities.

 #### `get(id: number, params = {})`
 Fetches the details of a specific charity by its unique ID.

 - `id`: (Required) The unique ID of the charity to retrieve.
 - `params` : (Optional) An object containing additional query parameters for filtering or including related data.
+- `oauth`: The OAuth token data
+- Returns: A promise with the charity data.

 #### `save(data: Record<string, any>)`

 Registers a new charity with the provided data.

 - `data`: Object containing the charity registration data
+- `oauth`: The OAuth token data
 - Returns: Promise<boolean> - Returns true if successful
 - Throws: APIError if the request fails or returns an error